sutta » an » an7 » Aṅguttara Nikāya 7.74

 “Bhūtapubbaṁ, bhikkhave, arako nāma satthā ahosi titthakaro kāmesu vītarāgo.

 “Once upon a time, mendicants, there was a Teacher called Araka.
-He was a religious founder and was free of sensual desire.
+He was a religious founder and was free of desire for sensual pleasures.

 Arakassa kho pana, bhikkhave, satthuno anekāni sāvakasatāni ahesuṁ.